srcfl/srcful-spark/README.md

 ## Who Can Participate

 This challenge is open to individual developers and teams who are passionate about Home Assistant and creating quality integrations.
-To participate, check the open issues at [github.com/srcfl/zap-home-assistant](https://github.com/srcfl/zap-home-assistant) and register at [sourceful.energy/grants](https://sourceful.energy/grants).
+To participate, check the open issues at [github.com/srcfl/zap-home-assistant](https://github.com/srcfl/zap-home-assistant)

 ## Current Implementation Status